-Firefox is a highly-rated Web browser that is installed by default in Ubuntu.
+Firefox is a highly-rated, and secure web browser that is installed by default in Ubuntu.

-Already a good browser, and more secure than more popular options, Firefox comes into its own with the customisation options that are available for it.
-For a start, it's themeable, which means you can choose a look that suits your preferences.
+Firefox comes into its own with the customisation options that are available for it.
+For a start, it's themeable, allowing you to choose a look that suits your preferences.

-However, it can also be extended by little programs - called 'extensions' - which enable you to mould the browser around what you want to do online.
-Pretty much any eventually is catered for with an extension - for example, blogging, newsfeed readers, FTP.
+Also, it can also be extended by extensions which enable you to tailor the browser around what you want to do online.
+Pretty much any eventually is catered for with an extension - for example, blogging, newsfeed readers, FTP, etc.

 It's also easy to try out extensions and then uninstall them if you're not happy with their functionality.